datgooner/remi-test-fe/README.md

 ### using docker

-We have setup a optimized docker file for development, to use it, start your docker instance, follow these step:
+We have setup a optimized docker file for development, to use it, start your docker instance, follow this step:

 1. **Start docker compose:**
    ```bash